 What Does Landlocked Mean?

+So, what does landlocked mean?
 Since the Act was adopted in 1836, the owner of landlocked property could petition the court of common pleas in the county where the property is located for a Board of Viewers to lay out a road on adjoining property for access to a public road for the landlocked property.
 The damages for creating the road as determined by the Board of Viewers would be paid by the owner of the landlocked property.
 The benefit of the Act was to provide the means for accessing otherwise inaccessible and unproductive tracts of land across the state.